The Ecstasy of Saint Cecilia: Iconography

 Saint Cecilia's companions are identified in part by their attributes.
-Immediately to her right, John the Evangelist has an eagle, his usual symbol, peeking out around his robes.
+Immediately to her left, John the Evangelist has an eagle, his usual symbol, peeking out around his robes.
 Beside him, Paul leans on the sword with which he had come to be identified in medieval art.
 Saint Augustine holds his crosier.
 Mary Magdalene holds the alabaster jar by which she is most commonly identified.

 The iconography of the altarpiece is unusual in that rather than portraying a figure or figures to be worshipped, it represents the act of worship itself.
 Each of the saints was associated with visions—as was Elena Duglioni herself—and the celestial choir that opens above the saints' heads is closely associated with the patron's own devotions, in which music was an important element.
 Cecilia was associated with music from the Middle Ages, but the broken instruments here appear to refer to the abandonment of earthly pleasures that resulted from Cecilia's devotion to the sacred.
 In this painting she personifies religious music as a route to union with God.

 The painting further celebrates the theme of chastity.
 Saint Cecilia's simple belt is a traditional Renaissance symbol for chastity; John the Evangelist was the patron saint of virginity; and Paul praised celibacy in I Corinthians.
 Thus the painting's iconography is closely tied to the life of the patron on many levels.

 There is an engraving of the painting by Marcantonio Raimondi: it differs significantly from the work, and some scholars have suggested that it reflects a lost sketch for the altarpiece.
 In it Raphael depicted the angels with instruments as well—harp, triangle and violin—and the figures are in very different poses.
 Saints Augustine (wearing his mitre) and Paul look downward; John looks out towards the viewer; the Magdalene looks upward to the angelic host, as Cecilia does.
 Raimondi's engravings are frequently known to alter Raphael's works, however, so it is not impossible that it represents a free variant of the finished altarpiece rather than a copy of a sketch of Raphael's initial intentions.